Masahiko Kageyama

 Masahiko Kageyama (影山 正彦, Kageyama Masahiko) is a former racing driver from Japan.
 He participated in the Japanese Grand Touring Car series in the top category between 1993 and 2002.

 Kageyama won the inaugural Japanese Grand Touring Car championship, in the Nismo Nissan Skyline GT-R R32, before winning the next two championships.

-He also won the All-Japan Formula Three Championship in 1989, and the Japanese Touring Car Championship in 1993.
+Kageyama also won the All-Japan Formula Three Championship in 1989, and the Japanese Touring Car Championship in 1993.

-Along with Nissan Motorsports teammates Aguri Suzuki and Kazuyoshi Hoshino, he drove a Nissan R390 GT1 to a third-place finish at the 1998 24 Hours of Le Mans.
+Along with Nissan Motorsports teammates Aguri Suzuki and Kazuyoshi Hoshino, Kageyama drove a Nissan R390 GT1 to a third-place finish at the 1998 24 Hours of Le Mans.

 Kageyama is the CEO of M-Proto Inc., a supplier of brake pads, based in Fujisawa, Kanagawa.
 His younger brother is Masami Kageyama, who also competed in JGTC and at Le Mans.